dice2cu/dice2cu.github.io/_posts/2015-03-01-alchemists-code.md

 | G O W      | ![++][8]   |
 | H P X      | ![--][9]   |

-The Feather ingredient has about a 35% chance of being either the all plus or all minus alchemical, a 40% chance of being a normal negative alchemical, and less than a 25% of being a normal positive alchemical.
+~~The Feather ingredient has about a 35% chance of being either the all plus or all minus alchemical, a 40% chance of being a normal negative alchemical, and less than a 25% of being a normal positive alchemical.~~

+Update: the above odds are not correct unless you manually enter your own random code.
+If you let the app generate the code for you, then the mappings for all of the ingredients should be equally probable.

 There, done.
 That's the important stuff.
 You can stop reading unless you want to know why.